EpicOrange/riichi_advanced/documentation/mahjongscript.md

 define_yaku list_name, display_name, value, condition
 ```

-Note that this new yaku combines with any yaku of the same name, i.e. if you get the same yaku twice then you get that yaku whose value is the sum.
+If you define a yaku with the same `display_name` of an existing yaku, then obtaining both yaku adds the value of both yakus.

 After the condition you may optionally specify a list of yaku names as shorthand for the below: